nicknytko/nicknytko/README.md

 `hello, world!`

-:wave: i'm nicolas, a master's student in the scientific computing group at the university of illinois
+:wave: i'm nic(k|olas), a master's student in the scientific computing group at the university of illinois

 i pretend to know many things about numerical analysis, pde solvers, and machine learning